gopala-kr/a-week-in-wild-ai/ToIC/README.md

 #### Theories of Mind, Intelligence and Conciousness

 ----------------
-> there are two mysteries in 21st century conciousness and the begining(bigbang(why), dark enegy and dark matter, quantum machanics)
+> there are two mysteries in 21st century conciousness and the begining(bigbang(why), dark enegydark matter & quantum machanics)
 --------------